Guide to Rug Size Selection

 Narrow Hallways:

-Sizes like 2' x 6' or 3' x 8'.
+Runners are the best option, with standard rug sizes like 2' x 6' or 3' x 8'.

 Larger Entryways:

-Try 4' x 6' or 5' x 8'.
+Popular sizes include 4' x 6' or 5' x 8'.

-5. Visualize the Rug Before You Buy
+5. Visualize the Rug Size Before Buying

 Traffic Flow: